Elliott Cresson: Liberia

 Cresson was interested in the idea of moving freed slaves and African-American citizens to Africa, an idea shared for a few years in the late 1820s by Boston abolitionist William Lloyd Garrison.
 Cresson felt that ex-slaves, surrounded as they were by white people of greater means, found it too difficult to lift themselves up.
 His belief was that new circumstances among a primarily black culture would effect a beneficial change in character for the former slaves.
 Cresson joined the Philadelphia organization known as the Young Men's Colonization Society, a branch of the American Colonization Society, and soon became its strongest, most active member.
 Beginning in 1830, Cresson saw in the national organization's finances a lack of accountability and rising debts, and he warned them against such fiscal folly.

-In 1832–1833, Cresson traveled to England and Liberia to promote the cause.
+In 1832–1833, Cresson traveled to England to promote the cause.
 He joined in an effort by the Philadelphia and the New York City auxiliaries to act more independently.
 The Philadelphia group founded Port Cresson (today Buchanan, Liberia) with the intent that the newly established black settlers would control the Saint John River and thereby stop the flow of some 1200 slaves per month.
 Cresson traveled to Liberia in early 1833 to help establish the colony, sent on his way by a poem from Lydia Sigourney which finished with:

 By 1833, Garrison was decrying the efforts of the American Colonization Society, saying it was just a perpetuation of slavery.
 Cresson worked to stop the damage caused by Garrison's reversal, and wrote Garrison directly on two occasions.
 In spite of his efforts, Cresson was partly blamed for the withdrawal of some Southern state auxiliaries from the national organization.

 The Port Cresson colony was attacked in 1835 by Bassa tribesmen who were incited by Spanish slave traders.
 All the buildings were destroyed, 20 of 126 colonists were killed, and the rest escaped to the nearby colony of Edina.
 A month later, a new colony was established at Bassa Cove.

 By the efforts of Cresson and his New York counterpart, the American Colonization Society went through a reorganization, with fiscal responsibility first on the list of changes.
 Cresson traveled the South in the late 1830s to promote colonization of Liberia, and wrote in 1840 that the whole region, particularly Kentucky, seemed ready to send its slaves to Liberia.
 Emancipation of slaves was seen to be wholly contingent upon their removal from the United States.
 Slaveholders expected compensation for losing workers.